hongseok-yang/graduatePL25/README.md

 #### [10 November] [Homework2](https://github.com/hongseok-yang/graduatePL25/blob/main/Homework/homework2.pdf) is out.

 The homework assignment 2 is out.
+This is the last homework assignment.
 Submit your solutions in KLMS by 6:00pm on 28 November 2025 (Friday).

 We remind the students that we adopt a very strict policy for handling dishonest behaviours.
 If a student is found to copy answers from peers or other sources in her or his submission for this homework assignment, he or she will get F.